 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BC, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At BC, approximately 14% of students took out student loans averaging $3,405 a year.
-That adds up to $13,620 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At BC, approximately 20% of students took out student loans averaging $3,498 a year.
+That adds up to $13,992 over four years for those students.

-The student loan default rate at BC is 7.0%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at BC is 10.4%.
+This is about the same as the national default rate of 10.1%.

 Location of Broward College